nordquant/complete-dbt-bootcamp-zero-to-hero/_course_resources/course-resources.md

 GRANT USAGE ON DATABASE AIRBNB TO ROLE REPORTER;
 GRANT USAGE ON ALL SCHEMAS IN DATABASE AIRBNB to ROLE REPORTER;
 GRANT USAGE ON FUTURE SCHEMAS IN DATABASE AIRBNB to ROLE REPORTER;
-GRANT SELECT ON ALL TABLES IN SCHEMA AIRBNB.RAW to ROLE REPORTER;
+GRANT SELECT ON ALL TABLES IN SCHEMA AIRBNB.DEV to ROLE REPORTER;
-GRANT SELECT ON FUTURE TABLES IN SCHEMA AIRBNB.RAW to ROLE REPORTER;
+GRANT SELECT ON FUTURE TABLES IN SCHEMA AIRBNB.DEV to ROLE REPORTER;

 ```

 # Python and Virtualenv setup, and dbt installation - Windows